There’s often a divide between sales and property management in many real estate offices, with little collaboration between the two departments.

 During the meeting, ask the sales agents about the properties they’re currently selling.
 This helps you identify opportunities to get involved with properties that may not already be under your management.

-You could say, “Do you have any properties for sale right now that are currently being managed by another company?
+[Script] “Do you have any properties for sale right now that are currently being managed by another company?
 I’d be happy to provide a rental appraisal or advise potential investors.”

 This proactive approach ensures you’re positioned to take over management of the property once it’s sold.